NextronSystems/thor-manual/usage/scan-modes.rst

 * **Intense** ``--intense``

-  This mode is meant for system scanning in a non-productive or lab environment.
-It disables several speed optimizations and enables time-consuming extra checks for best detection results.
-Be careful with this mode on database servers, as this could corrupt your database due to the high load of the server.
-Snapshots/backups are advised before using this mode.
+  This mode is intended for scanning non-productive or lab environments.
+It disables several speed optimizations and enables time-consuming additional checks for the best possible detection results.
+Be careful when using this mode on database servers, as the high system load can put service stability at risk.
+Snapshots or backups are recommended before using this mode.

 * **Difference** ``--diff``

-  The Diff Mode looks for a last scan and last finished modules in the local THOR DB and scans only elements on disk that have been changed or created since the last scan start.
-This mode applies shortcuts to the "Filesystem", "Eventlog" and "Registry" modules.
-Diff scans are typically the shortest scans but require a completed previous scan.
-This scan mode is also susceptible to the so-called "Timestomping".
+  Difference mode checks the last scan and the last completed modules in the local THOR DB, then scans only elements on disk that were changed or created since the previous scan started.
+This mode applies shortcuts to the ``Filesystem``, ``Eventlog``, and ``Registry`` modules.
+Difference scans are typically the shortest scans, but they require a previously completed scan.
+This scan mode is also susceptible to so-called ``timestomping``.

   However, the contents of some APT-relevant folders are scanned again even though no changes have been made to them.
 This behavior can be adjusted with the ``--force-aptdir-lookback`` flag.

-These scan modes can also be combined, e.g. for ``--soft --diff``, though not all combinations may make sense, e.g. ``--soft --intense``.
+These scan modes can also be combined, for example ``--soft --diff``, although not every combination is useful, for example ``--soft --intense``.

 The following tables give an overview on the active modules and features in the different scan modes.
 The :ref:`usage/scan-modes:modules` section lists